About Us |

 d.
 IMM 5562 (Supplementary Information – Your Travels): If you’re from certain countries, you’ll need to tell about your travel history over the past ten years using this form.

-3.2 Supporting Documents
+3.2 Supporting Documents Checklist

 Supporting documents are key for proving that both the sponsor and the applicant are eligible: